subeeshcbabu-zz/swagvali/README.md

 - `status` - (*Boolean*) - The status of the validation.
 - `errors` - (*Array*) - The list of errors for the validation.
+- `value` - The validated value with any type coercions/conversions and other modifiers applied. (the input is left unchanged). `value` can be incomplete, if validation failed.